-- The customer must know, without mistake, that they have consented, and what they consented to - no important details should be hidden with ‘small print’
+- The individual must know, without mistake, that they have given consent, and what they have consented to - no important details should be hidden with ‘small print’.

 - Businesses cannot email or text to ask for consent after having been denied, as the message itself is considered a ‘marketing’ message and will be in violation.

 - There needs to be an easy, simple way of opting-out.

 While there is no fixed time limit as to when consent expires, it is best to assume that it does not remain valid forever.
 Furthermore, a person’s most recent indication of consent is paramount.
 If, for example, a customer agrees to marketing on three previous occasions but opts-out the fourth time, it’s the last decision that counts.